Loading...

 However, understanding the wording is firstly important before identifying a strategy.

-Difference refers to subtraction, total refers to addition, shared refers to division, sum refers to addition and split between also refers to division.
+And which operation do you think is associated with these following words?
+Well, hopefully you've spotted, lots of refers to multiplication, difference refers to subtraction, total refers to addition, shared refers to division, sum refers to addition, and split between also refers to division.

-So we can sometimes use these words in problem solving questions, and it identifies to us what operation that we need to use.
+So we can sometimes use these words in problem solving questions and identifies to us what operation that we need to use.

 So without working out the answer, I want you to match the statement with the correct answer.